memburg/imajine/README.md

 ### Gradle

-Add it in your root settings.gradle at the end of repositories:
+Step 1.
+Add it in the root settings.gradle at the end of repositories:

 ```gradle
 dependencyResolutionManagement {